JAYWONWIT/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A directory to store task on More pointers, arrays and strings
+A directory to store task on More pointers, arrays and strings in C